Incremental Learning of Sparse Attention Patterns in Transformers: Stage-wise Formation of Sparse Patterns

 \subsection{Markov Chains with Importance Structure}

-We consider a sequential classification task based on a discrete Markov chain of order \(w\) with states \(\gD = \left\{1, \ldots, d\right\}\).
-To facilitate the transition dynamics in a vector space, we represent each state \(i\) by its one-hot encoding $e_i \in \mathbb{R}^d$.
-Consequently, each element $x_t$ in the generated sequence is a one-hot vector.
+We consider a next-token classification task based on a discrete Markov chain of order \(w\) over a dictionary \(\gD\) with \(|\gD| = d\).
+Each token in \(\gD\) is represented by a standard basis vector in \(\sR^d\).
+The initial tokens \(x_{-w+1}, \ldots, x_0\) are sampled independently and uniformly from \(\gD\).
+For each \(t \in [T]\), the remaining tokens are generated according to